gortonator/bsds-6650/README.md

 ## Course Book
 The book for the course, Concurrency and Scalability for Distributed Syetms, is in development.

-The first 11 chapters should be available online [here](https://www.oreilly.com/library/view/concurrency-and-scalability/9781098106058/)
+The first 11 chapters should be progressively available online [here](https://www.oreilly.com/library/view/concurrency-and-scalability/9781098106058/).

 You should be able to access this and all O'Reilly books through the library.

 ## Assessment